Marvel Studios / The Walt Disney Company

 From there, Nikki and Pug infiltrate an Intelligencia event with Pug going in undercover as a She-Hulk hater.
 This gathering takes place at Blonsky’s retreat, where a dejected Jen ventures to, which quickly brings everything to a head.
 We discover that Emil has been undergoing unlawful transformations into Abomination and that the annoying Todd character was in fact all along leading The Intelligencia in an effort to destroy Jen’s life and obtain her blood.
 Todd goes on to inject himself with Jen’s blood and begins to transform into a Hulk.
 Smart Hulk returns from Space and begins fighting The Abomination, Titania shows up too, and then … Jen suddenly stops the show and begins vocally complaining about the plot, exclaiming that nothing really makes any sense and that everything going on is not an appropriate ending to her story.

-We are abruptly taken to the Disney+ home screen, which Jen smashes through on the way to entering the Marvel Assembled section.
+We are then abruptly taken to the Disney+ home screen, which Jen smashes through on the way to entering the Marvel Assembled section.
 Jen next arrives at the Marvel Studios offices (presumably in our world, or one that is very, very similar anyway) and confronts the writers of her show, who insist that she needs to see “Kevin.”
-Ever determined, Jen makes her way to find “Kevin” and meets K.E.V.I.N., a complex Artificial Intelligence program that oversees the Marvel Cinematic Universe.
+Ever determined, Jen makes her way to find “Kevin” and meets K.E.V.I.N., a complex Artificial Intelligence program that apparently oversees the Marvel Cinematic Universe.

 K.E.V.I.N.
+Stands for Knowledge Enhanced Visual Interconnectivity Nexus.
+K.E.V.I.N.
 Is cleverly fashioned after Marvel Studios CCO Kevin Feige complete with a trademark baseball cap!
 Jen confronts K.E.V.I.N. and persuades K.E.V.I.N. to rewrite the finale of her show, and K.E.V.I.N. reluctantly agrees.

 Fast forward and we catch up to Jen back in her show.
 Todd and Blonsky have both been arrested and Jen sits down for a family gathering that includes Matt Murdock.
-Smart Hulk also returns from Space and introduces everyone to his son Skaar.
+Smart Hulk also returns from Space again and introduces everyone to his son Skaar.
 Also, Jen has reclaimed her job and all charges against her have been dropped.

 All’s well that ends well.